RileyLeff/floco/README.md

 enabled, but will require the [error_in_core][`eiclink`] feature for no_std builds.

-Floco is compatible with any type that implements the [float][`ntFloatlink`] trait from the num_traits crate, though TryFrom conversions are implemented from f32 and f64 for convenience.
+Floco is compatible with any type that implements the [float][`ntFloatlink`] trait from the num_traits crate.
+TryFrom conversions are implemented from f32 and f64 for convenience.

 ## Roadmap
 - At some point I intend to implement the ops traits on the Floco struct.
+- At some point I intend to add a macro to reduce the newtype boilerplate.
 - I want to create a similar struct that also contains generic [uom][`uomlink`] dimensions, but might just put that in a separate crate.
 - Not sure what to do with the Copy trait.
 Need to think that through.